-What are the key Set out below is a summary of the most material risk factors specific to the Shares
+Set out below is a summary of the most material risk factors specific to the Shares

-- The value of Shares can fluctuate and investors may not get back the amount they invested.
-Shareholders could lose part or all of their investment. - There is no certainty that the market price of Shares will fully reflect their underlying net asset value ("NAV") or that any dividends will be paid, nor should Shareholders rely upon any share buyback policy to offer any certainty of selling their Shares at prices that reflect their underlying NAV. - Although the existing Shares have been (and it is anticipated that the Shares to be issued under the Offers will be) admitted to the premium segment of the Official List and are (or will be) traded on the London Stock Exchange's market for listed securities, the secondary market for VCT shares is generally illiquid and Shareholders may find it difficult to realise their investment.
+- There is no certainty that the market price of Shares will fully reflect their underlying net asset value ("NAV") or that any dividends will be paid, nor should Shareholders rely upon any share buyback policy to offer any certainty of selling their Shares at prices that reflect their underlying NAV. - Although the existing Shares have been (and it is anticipated that the Shares to be issued under the Offers will be) admitted to the premium segment of the Official List and are (or will be) traded on the London Stock Exchange's market for listed securities, the secondary market for VCT shares is generally illiquid and Shareholders may find it difficult to realise their investment. - If a Shareholder disposes of his or her Shares within five years of issue, he or she will be subject to clawback by HMRC of any income tax reliefs originally claimed.
+Tax relief on subscriptions for Shares is also restricted if, within 6 months of subscription, whether before or after the subscription, the investor also disposes of Shares in the same Company.